itsee-birmingham/standalone_collation_editor/README.md

 This is a boolean variable.
 It works in the same was as ```combineAllLacsInOR``` but is applied in the approval process.
 If this change has already been applied in the move to order readings then this boolean, regardless of its settings, has no influence.

 The default is false.

+If you are using special category lac readings and you want these to appear in your final edition then this setting should not be used.

 - #### ```combineAllOmsInApproved```